Backlog

 What's included

-The Backlog shows a Scrum team's current and upcoming sprints, including their dates and total story points.
+The Backlog shows a Scrum team's current, upcoming, and past sprints, including their dates and total story points.
 Unscheduled items appear below all defined sprints, ready to be assigned to future sprints.

 The Backlog contains the items assigned to the team, which may be stories or bugs, depending on the type of work being planned.